Lloyds Bank International

 Lloyds Bank International is a wholly owned subsidiary of Lloyds Bank Corporate Markets in the United Kingdom, which is in turn part of Lloyds Banking Group, one of the largest banking groups in Europe.

-Lloyds Bank's overseas expansion began in 1911 and the Lloyds Bank International name, historically a major international commercial bank, is now used for the group's offshore banking interests.
+Lloyds Bank's overseas expansion began in 1911, and the Lloyds Bank International name, historically a major international commercial bank, is now used for the group's offshore banking interests.

 Present operations

 Lloyds TSB Offshore

 Lloyds TSB Offshore was formed in Jersey in 2004, with branches in Guernsey and the Isle of Man.
-In 2013, Lloyds TSB Offshore, incorporating the former Bank of Scotland International, was renamed Lloyds Bank International.
-At the same time, Lloyds TSB Bank (Gibraltar), which also traded as Lloyds Bank International, became Lloyds Bank (Gibraltar).
+In 2013, Lloyds TSB Offshore was renamed Lloyds Bank International after incorporating the former Bank of Scotland International.
+Lloyds TSB Bank (Gibraltar), which was also known as Lloyds Bank International, changed its name to Lloyds Bank (Gibraltar) at the same time.

-In 2014, the Swiss wealth management bank, Union Bancaire Privee, bought Lloyds Banking Group’s non-UK private banking businesses in Monaco and Gibraltar.
+2014 saw the acquisition of Lloyds Banking Group's non-UK private banking operations in Monaco and Gibraltar by the Swiss Union Bancaire Privée.

 In 2015, Lloyds Bank International employed over 1,000 people in the Channel Islands and Isle of Man.